This post may contain affiliate links.

 Substitutions for Asian ingredients

 Most of the ingredients for this recipe can be found in the Asian section at major grocery stores.
 For the harder to find ingredients, I always make a trip to the Asian market before preparing this dish.
 I pick up the Chinese broccoli, Thai chilies, Thai basil and wide rice noodles.

 I’m fortunate enough to live just 3 miles from an Asian market.
 I love to shop there for interesting finds, inexpensive produce and the best Boba Milk Tea ever!

-If you’re not so lucky to live that close to an Asian market or don’t have the time to visit one before making this dish, you can make some simple swaps to still create this delicious dish.
+If you’re not so lucky to live that close to an Asian market or don’t have the time to visit one before making this recipe, you can make some simple swaps to still create this delicious dish.

 - Thai Chilies: Although some major grocery stores have began to carry Thai chilies, if you can’t find them, simply substitute 1 serrano chili pepper for the 2 Thai chilies.

 - Thai Basil: Thai basil has more of an anise flavor and is slightly spicier than sweet basil.
 The leaves are smaller and more narrow and the stems are purple.
 Substitute regular sweet basil, if you can’t find Thai basil.
 Thai holy basil is another type of basil that’s even more spicy than Thai basil and more peppery.
 Use it in place of Thai basil, if that’s all you can find.

 - Wide Rice Noodles: Rice noodles are available at most major grocery stores in the Asian section, but the width may vary.
 If wide rice noodles are not available, simply substitute the widest rice noodle they offer.
 This might be pad thai noodles, which is totally fine.

 - Chinese Broccoli: Chinese broccoli is a leaf vegetable with thick stems.
 Unlike the broccoli you might be used to, it does not have florets.
 The flavor though is very similar to that of broccoli, just slightly more bitter.
 Broccolini is a hybrid of Chinese broccoli and broccoli.
 Simply substitute 1/2 lb or broccolini or traditional broccoli, if you can’t find Chinese broccoli.